 Software The problems might be caused by your software or disk.
 If you cannot load a software package, the media might be damaged or the program might be corrupted.
 In these instances, try loading another copy of the software if possible.
-If an error message appears while you are using a software package, you should refer to the documentation supplied with it as this usually of error messages.
+If an error message appears while you are using a software package, you should refer to the documentation supplied with it as this usually includes a problem-solving section or a summary of error messages.